syncfusion-content/windowsforms-docs/WindowsForms/ButtonEdit/ButtonEditAppearance.md

-> Note: ButtonEdit control also supports all the three windows color themes, i.e., Blue, Silver and Oliver themes.
+N> ButtonEdit control also supports all the three windows color themes, i.e., Blue, Silver and Oliver themes.
 We need to change the Windows theme color in desktop properties for this.

 ### Custom Colors